-- Cell phone applications may be used for instructional use in the classroom with permission from the teacher of the course. - ➤ Cell phones must be kept in student's backpack, locker, car, purse, etc., and should not be visible.

-- ➤ Cell phones are not to be used during instructional hours of the school day.
-(Defined as from 7:45 until the end of that student's last class of the day 3:50). - > Cell phones may not be used in any manner that will cause a disruption in the academic environment. - Cell phones may not be used in any way to assist in an act of academic dishonesty. - ➤ Use of cell phones for field trips, athletic events, and other extracurricular events will be at the discretion of the sponsor/coach.
+- Cell phones must be kept in student's backpack, locker, car, purse, etc., and should not be visible. - ❖ Cell phones/Smart Watches may not be used in any manner that will cause a disruption in the academic environment. - Cell phones/Smart Watches may not be used in any way to assist in an act of academic dishonesty. - ❖ Use of cell phones for field trips, athletic events, and other extracurricular events will be at the discretion of the sponsor/coach. - ❖ Cell phone/Chromebooks may be used for instructional use in the classroom with permission from the teacher of the course.

-Enforcement: Building administrators are authorized and required to enforce this policy.
-Teachers shall refer students who violate this policy to the appropriate building administrator for enforcement of this policy.
+Enforcement: Building administrators are authorized to enforce this policy.
+Teachers shall refer students who violate this policy to the appropriate building administrators for enforcement of this policy.